Mid-Year Winter Orientation Schedule

 Press Club

-Dean Desiree Washington, Dean of Culture and Inclusion
+Dean Desiree Nicholson, Dean of Culture and Community

-Students are welcome to have lunch with some of our Culture and Inclusion representatives at our local favorite, Press Club!
-Whether it involves a classroom, residence hall, or overall campus, creating a welcoming and inclusive environment requires deliberate effort and commitment.
-The Culture and Inclusion representatives will highlight key concepts and a basic understanding of issues related to culture and inclusion within our community.
+Students are welcome to have lunch with some of our Culture and Community representatives at our local favorite, Press Club!
+Whether it involves a classroom, residence hall, or overall campus, creating a welcoming environment requires deliberate effort and commitment.
+Culture and community representatives will highlight key concepts and provide a basic understanding of issues related to culture and community.

 2 - 4 pm - Individual Meetings with Advisor